pcorvin/pcorvin.github.io/content/posts/tommyjohn.md

 Minor league injuries are at lower levels, especially compared to the number of total players in the system: Considering the ±270 players in a minor league system per club & the 40-man roster in MLB, the likelyhood of a TJ injury for one of the ± 14 pitchers is 4.62x likelier (5.083% vs. 1.098%).

-Recent years were a success nevertheless, focusing more on pitch prevention (staying below 100 pitches) as well as less intensive pitches overall (hello sweeper!).
-Overall, it might be best to start pitching the knuckleball again.
+**But what can we do?** Nothing.
+Especially offspeed pitchers are prone to TJ & will stay, given the extreme horizontal & vertical movement of pitches.
+Recent years were a success nevertheless, focusing more on pitch prevention (staying below 100 pitches) as well as the introduction of less intense off-speed pitches overall (hello sweeper!).
+Overall, it might be best to start pitching the [knuckleball](https://www.youtube.com/watch?v=qusYTWQFIF8) again.
+Story for another day.